DnD 5e - Bard Subclass Breakdown

 - : Using Bardic Inspiration on saving throws is one of the best ways to use it, and adding temporary hit points on top of that benefit is excellent because the target is either going to take damage from the effect (which the temporary hit points will mitigate) or something else nasty is going to happen to them and the temporary hit points will help protect them while they recover.

 This notably doesn't require materials like the Fabricate spell, doesn't require any tool proficiencies, and doesn't specify how detailed or intricate the item can be.
-You may be able to create valuable items like blocks of gold or jewelry, and you may be able to create complex items like siege engines.
+You may be able to create valuable items like poisons, blocks of gold, or jewelry, and you may be able to create complex, moving items like crossbows, wagons, or siege engines (cheap ones).
 You may even be able to produce items made of special materials like adamantine weapons.
 Check with your DM to see what they'll allow.